kiancross/unifed/docs/pages/moderating-posts/accessing-moderation.markdown

 nav_order: 1
 ---

-# Accessing The Moderation Queue
+# Accessing the Moderation Queue

 You can access the moderation queue by clicking the user icon in the top right of the screen and then the 'Moderation' option from the dropdown.